icub-tech-iit/documentation/mkdocs/tendons_icub/docs/waist_legs.md

 > [<i class="fa fa-flag fa-1x"></i> **ITA**](italiano.md#position028)

 <center>![waist](img\waist\Wiring-LEG_24_25.PNG)</center>
 > Take the inner part of the cable (the right one so to speak – or the longest) and make one turn around the pulley RC_IIT_001_P_314 (Photo 25).
-If done correcly you should have the 2 crimps reunited down below the hip (photo N.26).
+If done correctly you should have the 2 crimps reunited down below the hip (photo N.26).
-> At this point proceed route the cables by making an 8 shape, by crossing the cables and follow the wiring (photo N.28) (shortest part - yellow cable) and insert both crimp inside their respective tensionner -  piece RC_USAL_001_P_131 (Photo 27).
+> At this point proceed route the cables by making an 8 shape, by crossing the cables and follow the wiring (photo N.28) (shortest part - yellow cable) and insert both crimp inside their respective tensioner -  piece RC_USAL_001_P_131 (Photo 27).
 > [<i class="fa fa-flag fa-1x"></i> **ITA**](italiano.md#position028)

 <center>![waist](img\waist\Wiring-LEG_26_27_28.PNG)</center>
-### 4.1	ANKLE FLEXION - Cable 15
+### 4.1	ANKLE FLEXION - Cable 15 or Cable 16

 Those 2 cables are only on some previous iCub design V1.